federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ###### Alberta Open Data Query

-This section sends each concatentated query instance using a GET http method to the Alberta Opend Data API, and returns the response as a JSON string.
+This section sends each concatentated query instance using a GET http method to the Alberta Open Data API, and returns the response as a JSON string.
 A JSON fragmenter is used to extracts attributes and values from the JSON string based on a JSON query

 ###### Alberta Open Data Attribute Management